gnlcosta/eTunnel/README.md

 ## Server
 It is the side where configure the number of the ssh tunnels and where to start the tunnel, this for every node

+# Client side
+Generate the TGZ files to install using: make

+# Server side
+Copy the directory www_server into the server

+# Dependencies
+  - ccrypt

 # License
 GNU AFFERO GENERAL PUBLIC LICENSE
 This program is free software: you can redistribute it and/or modify